sowcow/blog/content/posts/der-himmel-uber-berlin.md

 Which means watching this would devalue the first movie experience that still has ripples here and there.
 Also the more consumer-friendly genre is bound to reduce informational density of the movie so this moves it further down the list.

-But probably sequeiling the movie did not make sense in the first place.
+But probably sequeling the movie did not make sense in the first place.
-I assume the first movie is already a balanced picture that leaves the right ammount to be completed by the viewer.
+I assume the first movie is already a balanced picture that leaves the right amount to be completed by the viewer.

+# Tangent

+I watched once some course by a painter in California I believe.
+The course was just introducing the color-wheel and then painting it using oil paints.
+The instructor was bigger jewish guy that was more concerned and detailed on obvious instructions than I expected.
+Anyway after paying some good interactive attention to the gradations on the wheel I got the experience that may be compared to seeing colors/gradations for the first time.
+Then you see that color perception is context dependent which makes things more complex than what color-wheel seems to promise.

+Also seeing shapes for the fist time is a question of paying attention to them.
+Probably "for the first time" qualifier is about perception having higher broadband then memory/imagination at the moment.

+Anyway I bet the director by colors in the most notable faces on the wall scene means not color perception per se.